top of page

 Curriculum and Instructional Requirements

-Virginia homeschooling laws provide you with the freedom to select a curriculum that best suits your child's needs.
+Virginia law allows flexibility in choosing a homeschool curriculum.
 This means you can choose from a wide array of educational resources, including traditional textbook-style curricula, online learning platforms like The School House Anywhere, or even create your own curriculum based on your child's interests and strengths.

 Assessment and Progress Evaluation

 In Virginia, homeschoolers must demonstrate their child's academic progress annually.
-You have two primary options for this:
+You have three statutory options for this:

-2. Evaluation by a Certified Teacher: An evaluation letter from a person licensed to teach in any state or someone with a master's degree or higher in an academic discipline can be submitted.
+2. Evaluation by a Certified Teacher: An evaluation letter from a person licensed to teach in any state.
 The evaluator must know the child's academic progress and level of educational growth.

-3. College Transcripts: For older students, a report card or transcript from a community college, college distance learning program, or home-education correspondence school can serve as evidence of progress.
+3. College Transcripts: For older students, a report card or transcript from a community college, a college distance-learning program, or a home-education correspondence school can serve as evidence of progress.

 Deadlines and Submission Process